bas-ansible-roles-collection/system-groups/tests/README.md

 The *Testing* environment tests a single scenario:

-* That a system group can be created
+* Creating a new operating system group with a given GID
+* Removing a pre-existing group

 The *Local Testing* environment tests multiple scenarios:

-1. ...
+1.
+  * Creating a new operating system group with a given GID
+  * Removing a pre-existing group

 **Note:** *Local Testing* environments test scenarios on all operating systems this role supports.
 Services providing *Testing* environments may limit which operating system are available (e.g. SemaphoreCI only supports Ubuntu Trusty).